ClinicalTrials.Veeva

 Study Design and Methodology:

-This single-blinded, randomized controlled trial includes 72 participants with MRI-confirmed partial ACL tears.
-Participants are between 20 and 40 years of age, and both genders are included.
-After screening and consent, eligible participants are randomly assigned to two groups (n=36 each):
+This is a single-blinded, randomized controlled trial enrolling 72 participants aged 20-40 years with MRI-confirmed partial ACL tears.
+Participants are randomly assigned (n=36 each) into two groups:

 Wavelength: 830 nm